 Protecting Outdoor Furniture from Pets

 If your dogs or cats have free run of your yard and can get to your outdoor furniture, you may have a problem.
-Many dogs love to choose the edges of wooden furniture, while cats will be just as enthusiastic about sharpening their claws on it.
-This can be even more of a challenge if you normally allow your pets to sit and sleep on your furniture inside your home.
-They won’t see any difference between the two.
+Many dogs love to chew the edges of wooden furniture, while cats will be just as enthusiastic about sharpening their claws on it.

-One thing you would do to solve your cat problem will be to provide one or more outdoor scratching post for your cats so they won’t use your furniture for this purpose.
-You might also decide to provide your pets with their own personalized outdoor furniture they can chew up or scratch to their heart’s content.
-If nothing else works, you may be forced to create a separate fenced in area for your pets and not allow them anywhere near your outdoor wood furniture.
+Providing your cat with one or more outdoor scratching posts can help divert your cat away from furniture.
+You might even decide to provide your pets with their own personalized outdoor furniture that they can chew up and scratch to their heart’s content.
+If nothing else works, you may want to create a separate fenced in area for your pets and not allow them to be around your outdoor wood furniture.